7 Steps to Finding a Qualified Iboga or Ibogaine Provider

 Iboga/ibogaine is a spiritual medicine, and it is not for everyone.
 It does not cure addiction, but it can help you on the path to healing from addiction through the use of an introspective, therapeutic experience.

-Unfortunately, there are many people who claim to be offering iboga/ibogaine treatments for addictions when they lack knowledge about this sacred plant medicine or even worse purposefully misrepresent its potential benefits in order to make money from unsuspecting clients.
+Unfortunately, many people claim to be offering iboga/ibogaine treatments for addictions when they lack knowledge about this sacred plant medicine or even worse purposefully misrepresent its potential benefits to make money from unsuspecting clients.

 If you’re looking for someone who truly understands what they’re doing when it comes to working with people struggling with substance abuse problems and their connection to spirituality (or lack thereof), then there are steps you can take before choosing an iboga or ibogaine provider so that you’ve done all you can do before embarking on this journey together: